Graduate Policies and Procedures

 M.B.A., M.S.A., M.S.F., M.S.E.R.E, and certificate students must file an official program of study with the Graduate Programs Office when reaching the 50% completion point in their degree programs.
 For the M.P.A. program, this must occur once a student has reached 18 hours.
-This form constitutes a contract and must be signed by the student, faculty advisor and department chair.
-Any changes to the program must be approved on a new form by the same three individuals.
+This form constitutes a contract and must be signed by the student and department chair.
+Any changes to the program must be approved on a new form by the same individuals.
 Students are responsible for ensuring their program of study falls within the program guidelines.

 All students must file an application for graduation by the announced campus deadline during the student's last semester (students are encouraged to submit earlier if possible).
 This application and the program of study must be filed by the announced deadline in order to obtain the degree.